-- Contribute to the delivery of established EPRC research programmes as well as other studies, develop research objectives and proposals for externally funded own or joint research and play a lead role in relation to a specific project/s or part of a broader project, with guidance from senior colleagues as required. - 2.
-Organise and carry out fieldwork research, notably programmes of interviews in different countries in English and other relevant languages (commensurate with the language ability of the applicant). - Plan and manage own workload, with guidance from colleagues as required within agreed objectives to ensure that all activities are completed to specification and on time. - 4.
-Conduct individual and/or collaborative research, including determining appropriate research methods and contributing to the development of new research methods. - Contribute to the securing of funds for research, and participate in the planning and development of research programmes/projects, leading and contributing to the preparation of tenders/proposals to national and European government institutions and research councils. - Write up research work for publication, individually or in collaboration with colleagues, and disseminate results as appropriate to the discipline through, for example, the production of research reports for the policy community, peer reviewed journal publications and presentations at conferences. - 7.
-Engage in external networks with the policy and academic communities to share information and ideas, inform the development of research objectives and to identify potential sources of funding. - 8.
-Collaborate with colleagues on the development, organisation and running of knowledge exchange activities, notably presenting research results and papers at seminars and conferences, and leading and contributing to the provision of policy advice to practitioners and civil servants. - 9.
-Engage with academic colleagues at the Technical University of Delft to identify opportunities for collaboration on research, knowledge exchange and related activities. - 10.
+- As part of a wider research group or programme, develop research objectives and proposals for own or joint

+1. research and play a lead role in relation to a specific project/s or part of a broader project, with guidance from senior colleagues as required. - 2.
+Plan and manage own workload, with guidance from colleagues as required. - Conduct individual and/or collaborative research, including determining appropriate research methods and contributing to the development of new research methods. - 4.
+Identify sources of funding and contribute to the securing of funds for research, including drafting grant proposals and planning for future proposals. - 5.
+Write up research work for publication, individually or in collaboration with colleagues, and disseminate results as appropriate to the discipline by, for example, peer reviewed journal publications and presentation at conferences. - Join external networks to share information and ideas, inform the development of research objectives and to identify potential sources of funding. - 7.
+Collaborate with colleagues to ensure that research advances inform departmental teaching effort. - 8.
+Collaborate with colleagues on the development of knowledge exchange activities by, for example, participating in initiatives which establish research links with industry and influence public policy and the professions. - 9.
+Supervise student projects, provide advice to students and contribute to teaching as required by, for example, running tutorials and supervising practical work. - 10.
+Contribute in a developing capacity to School, Faculty and/or University administrative and management functions and committees. - 11.
 Engage in continuous professional development.